Can Autism Be Confused with Social Anxiety? A Closer Look

 Long-Term Effects of Misdiagnosis

 Misdiagnosis can lead to prolonged struggles and lack of appropriate support.
-Addressing the correct condition is crucial for effective coping strategies and improved quality of life.
+Addressing the correct condition is crucial for effective coping strategies.

 FAQs